superstreamlabs/memphis.net/README.md

 ### Connecting to Memphis

-First, we need to create or use default `ClientOptions` and then connect with Memphis by using `MemphisClientFactory.CreateClient(ClientOptions opst)`.
+First, we need to create or use default `ClientOptions` and then connect to Memphis by using `MemphisClientFactory.CreateClient(ClientOptions opst)`.

 ```c#
 try